khayyam-huseynli/Financial-Fraud-Detection-Anomaly-Analysis/README.md

 ## License

-This project is for internal analysis purposes.
-Data is confidential and must not be shared externally.

----

-*Analysis produced using Python 3.10 · scikit-learn · pandas · matplotlib*
+This project is licensed under the MIT License